mibby/Snappy/README.md

 # XIVSnapper

-### A forked and maintained mod originally based on work by @eqbot, and possibly once managed by @ViviAshe.
-Since there hasn't been much activity from ViviAshe lately, I’ve taken it upon myself to keep it going.
-Call me the de facto maintainer.
+### A forked and maintained mod originally based on work by @eqbot, and previously managed by @ViviAshe.
+(Since there hasn't been much activity from ViviAshe lately, I’ve taken it upon myself to keep it going.
+Call me the de facto maintainer.)

 ### What is it?
 XIVSnapper is a plugin that saves and loads your character's current appearance—including all applied mods.
 It's made for those who want to export their character *exactly as-is* into a single-character mod collection.
 Perfect for sharing mod setups with friends without relying on MCDF.
 Your friends can take your snapshot and make their own adjustments, no restrictions.